Three Important Points:

 “We will not prosecute cases involving quality-of-life crimes,” DA Chesa Boudin said.
 “Crimes such as public camping, offering or soliciting sex, public urination, blocking a sidewalk, etc., should not and will not be prosecuted.
 Many of these crimes are still being prosecuted; we have a long way to go to decriminalize poverty and homelessness.”

-But it could be a crime in other cities like the city of Fullerton in Calfornia up the reading of the town’s local ordinance.
+But it could be a crime in other cities like the city of Fullerton in California up the reading of the town’s local ordinance.

 No person shall urinate or defecate in a: